MachinisteWeb/node-atlas/README.en.md

 };
 ```

-### Advanced Parameters ###
+#### Advanced Parameters ####

-We can see which we use a same config for three routes in previous example.
-You could also use regular expressions to define that is variable into your URL or define what are the valide parameters in you URL.
-This system is less complexe than real RegExp because a lot of char does not exist in url so, for exemple this char `/` not needed to be escape.
+We can see which we use the same config for three routes in the previous example.
+You could also use regular expressions to define that is variable into your URL or define what are the valid parameters in your URL.
+This system is less complex than real RegExp because a lot of char does not exist in URL so, for example, this char `/` do not need to be escaped.

 With the following configuration: